antoniodegou/web-portfolio-mod1/README.md

 A grid system organises the skills.
 There's a short introduction and lists of Languages, Libraries and other tools that Antonio has worked with.
 There is a shorter comment on languages and libraries that Antonio has used in his Generative art hobby.
+A decorative element that is coherent with the website.
+There is a faded field with less relevant information about Antonio's skills as a generative artist, but still readable.

 ![Header](https://raw.githubusercontent.com/antoniodegou/web-portfolio-mod1/main/readme-images/03skills.jpg)